Production Deployment Checklist

 Database credentials - Secure PostgreSQL access

-- Use connection encryption (SSL/TLS)
+- Use connection encryption (SSL/TLS) in production

 -

-Redis security - Protect Redis instance
+Redis security (if using Redis) - Protect your cache

 - Set